Brontë family: Patrick Brontë

 Patrick Brontë (17 March 1777 – 7 June 1861), the Brontë sisters' father, was born in Loughbrickland, County Down, Ireland, of a family of farm workers of moderate means.
 His birth name was Patrick Prunty or Brunty.
-His mother, Alice McClory, was of the Roman Catholic faith, whilst his father Hugh was a Protestant, and Patrick was brought up in his father's faith.
+His mother, Alice McClory, was of the Roman Catholic faith, whilst his father, Hugh, was a Protestant, and Patrick was brought up in his father's faith.

 He was a bright young man and, after studying under the Rev. Thomas Tighe, won a scholarship to St John's College, Cambridge.
 There, he studied divinity, ancient history and modern history.
 Attending Cambridge may have made him feel that his name was too Irish and he changed its spelling to Brontë (and its pronunciation accordingly), perhaps in honour of Horatio Nelson, whom Patrick admired.
-It is more likely, however, that his brother William was 'on the run' from the authorities for his involvement with the radical United Irishmen, leading Patrick to distance himself from the name Prunty.
+It is also possible that his brother William had fallen foul of the authorities for his involvement with the radical United Irishmen, leading Patrick to distance himself from the name Brunty.
 Having obtained a Bachelor of Arts degree, he was ordained on 10 August 1806.
 He is the author of Cottage Poems (1811), The Rural Minstrel (1814), numerous pamphlets, several newspaper articles and various rural poems.

-In 1811, Patrick was appointed minister at Hartshead-cum-Clifton.
+In 1811 Patrick was appointed minister at Hartshead-cum-Clifton.
 In 1812, he met and married 29 year old Maria Branwell at Guiseley.
 In 1813, they moved to Clough House Hightown, Liversedge, West Riding of Yorkshire and by 1820 they had moved into the parsonage at Haworth, where he took up the post of perpetual curate.
 (Haworth was an ancient chapelry in the large parish of Bradford, so he could not be rector or vicar.)
 They had six children.
 On the death of his wife in 1821, his sister-in-law, Elizabeth Branwell, came from Penzance, Cornwall, to help him bring up the children.
 Open, intelligent, generous and dedicated to educating his children personally, he bought all the books and toys the children desired.
-He also accorded them great freedom and unconditional love, although he may have alienated them from the world due to his eccentric personal habits and peculiar theories of education.
+He also accorded them great freedom and unconditional love, although Elizabeth Gaskell suggests in her biography of Charlotte Brontë that he may also have alienated them from the world due to his eccentric personal habits and peculiar theories of education.

 After several failed attempts to remarry, Patrick accepted permanent widowerhood at the age of 47, and spent his time visiting the sick and the poor, giving sermons and administering communion.
 In so doing, he would often leave his children Maria, Elizabeth, Emily, Charlotte, Branwell and Anne alone with Elizabeth—Aunt Branwell and a maid, Tabitha Aykroyd (Tabby).
 Tabby helped relieve their possible boredom and loneliness especially by recounting local legends in her Yorkshire dialect as she tirelessly prepared the family's meals.
 Eventually, Patrick would survive his entire family.
 Six years after Charlotte's death, he died in 1861 at the age of 84.
 His son-in-law, the Rev. Arthur Bell Nicholls, would aid Mr Brontë at the end of his life as well.